king-11/ComputerSystem/Week 1.md

 - Created several pages for the website (user profile page, user home page, sign up,sign in..)
 - Established model relations and their usage.
 - Started learning about various algorithms that will be implemented.

+### Team 10
+-Learning some advanced features of java
+-Prepared logo of the app
+-Working on home page
+-Divided work to all members
+-Learning Android studio